 Prior to and after the Petition Date, the Debtors, with the assistance of their advisors, engaged in the Sale Process to solicit bids for a potential sale of all or substantially all of the Debtors' assets or an alternative sale or plan sponsor-type transaction and seek the highest or best bid for the Debtors' businesses.
 The Debtors, with the assistance of their advisors, contacted numerous parties, including both potential financial and strategic investors, to solicit transaction proposals.
 Initial information and introductory calls were held with multiple parties.
 Several parties executed non-disclosure agreements and received a copy of the business plan presentation and access to a data room.
 To date, the Debtors have received a non-binding indication of interest that was a proposal to acquire select assets to be identified at a later date and not a Whole-Co Sale Transaction.
-The Debtors remain in discussion with various parties to determine if there can be an actionable Whole-Co Sale Transaction or Plan Sponsor Investment.
+Therefore, as set forth above, the Debtors intend to proceed with the Reorganization Transaction to deleverage their balance sheet.
+The Debtors will continue to explore other potential transactions and, to the extent, any future offers or proposals are received for any such transaction, a Whole-Co Sale Transaction, or a Plan Sponsor Investment, review such offers or proposal consistent with their fiduciary duties to maximize value for the estates and creditors.